 Market Intelligence

-The honest assessment of South Central freight: Arkansas and Mississippi are primarily agricultural — grain, poultry, and chemicals — and the rates reflect the relative lack of freight density compared to Texas or the Southeast.
-Oklahoma City has oilfield support freight that pays well for the right equipment.
+The honest assessment of South Central freight: Arkansas and Mississippi are primarily agricultural - grain, poultry, and chemicals - and the rates reflect the relative lack of freight density compared to Texas or the Southeast.
+Oklahoma City has oilfield support freight that pays well for the right flatbed equipment.
 The region is not a trap, but it's not a freight bonanza either.

 The challenge in this region is backhaul.
 If you run into rural Arkansas or Mississippi for a load, make sure you have your exit move planned before you get there.
-The freight doesn't always go back out the same way it came in — and a cheap backhaul wipes out the margin on a good inbound load.
+The freight doesn't always go back out the same way it came in - and a cheap backhaul wipes out the margin on a good inbound load.
+See our dispatch service overview for how we plan the exit move before you commit.

 South Central Freight Questions

-Apply in 5 minutes.
+Power only Β· O/OApply in 5 minutes.
 Our dispatch team will start finding South Central freight within 48 hours.

 Apply Now - Free Setup